Cyril Foray: Scholar

 Foray was always passionate about education and teaching.
 He was appointed head of the history department at Fourah Bay College and later became Chancellor.

 Historian

 Foray is the author of several history books, including: An Outline of Fourah Bay College History (1827–1977) and The Road to the One-Party State: The Sierra Leone Experience and Historical Dictionary of Sierra Leone.

 Death

-On 31 July 2003, Professor Foray suffered a massive heart attack and died in Freetown, Sierra Leone.
+On 31 July 2003, Professor Foray suffered a massive heart attack and died in Freetown, Sierra Leone, aged 69.